On groups with Schottky set boundary

 We conclude with some general properties of the ordinary set, which are proved as for Kleinian groups.
 The next proposition was already known, but we were unable to find a formal proof in the literature.

 \begin{proposition} Let $G$ be a convergence group acting on $S^2$.
-Then the ordinary set has zero, one, two or infinitely many components. \end{proposition}
+Then the ordinary set has zero, one, two or infinitely many components.
+Furthermore, if the ordinary set is non-empty, then the limit set $\Lambda_G $ has no interior. \end{proposition}

-\begin{proof} The conclusion is obvious if the limit set $\Lambda_G$ is empty: in this case the ordinary set is connected and the action is elementary.

-Let us first consider the case when $\Lambda_G\neq\emptyset$ is not connected.
-If all of its components are points, in particular if $\Lambda_G\neq\emptyset$ is finite and the action of $G$ is elementary, then $\Omega_G$ is connected.
-Otherwise, there are infinitely many components of $\Lambda_G$ which are non-trivial, so there are infinitely many components of the ordinary set by Lemma~\ref{cor:nodendrite}.

-We may now assume that $\Lambda_G$ is an infinite connected compact set.
-Let us assume furthermore that the ordinary set has at least two but finitely many components.
+\begin{proof} If the action of the convergence group $G$ is elementary, then $\Omega_G$ is connected.
+Otherwise, let us assume that the action is non elementary and that $\Omega_G$ has at least two, but finitely many components.